rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#11-Apr-2020.md

 ---

-Welcome to the #11 edition of Rust in Blockchain, the hypest newsletter about the hypest tech. <!--[Previous: #10](/newsletters/2020-04-01-keep-calm-and-hack-more). -->
+Welcome to the #11 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
+[Previous: #10](/newsletters/2020-04-01-keep-calm-and-hack-more).

 Wow, it was a huge month for blockchain Rust!
 It seems like we've all been productive sitting at home hacking.
 We've seen so many interesting developments,